nsg-ethz/p4-learning/exercises/03-L2_Flooding/README.md

 ## Introduction

-In the previous exercise we implemented a very basic l2 forwarding switch that only knows how to forward packets for which it knows the Mac destination address.
-In this exercise we will move one step forward to a more realistic l2 switch.
-When a l2 switch does not know to which port to forward a frame or the destination address is `ff:ff:ff:ff:ff:ff` the switch sends the packet to all the ports but the one it came from.
+In the previous exercise we implemented a very basic l2 forwarding switch that only knows how to forward packets for which it knows the MAC destination address.
+In this exercise we will move one step forward towards our more realistic l2 switch.
+When a l2 switch does not know to which port to forward a frame or the MAC destination address is `ff:ff:ff:ff:ff:ff` the switch sends the packet to all the ports but the one it came from.

-First you will have to implement a simplified version in which packets get forwarded to all ports, after that and once you know how to multicast packets, you will have to implement the real l2 flooding, in which packets do not get sent to the port they came from.
+In this exercise, first you will have to implement a simplified version in which packets get forwarded to all ports, once that works, you will have to implement the real l2 flooding, in which packets do not get sent to the port they came from.

 <p align="center">